space-sh/space/test/README.md

 # Tests
-This directory contains all tests needed in order to check SpaceGal shell.
+This directory contains all tests needed in order to check Space.sh.
 Each directory marks a subsystem or category in which the tests are performed.

 ## List of available tests